lleiding/gemm/README.md

 # 5. Initialisation

-[TODO: describe distribution of alleles to genes]
+[TODO: describe distribution of alleles to genes + random creation of species] [Initialisation of grid cells]
+[How is input considered?]
-The initialisation step creates lineages with randomly chosen genetic and ecological traits.
+The initialisation step creates lineages with randomly chosen genetic and ecological trait values.
 Population size of a lineage is determined by the adult body size of individuals from a lineage.
+At this point all individuals of a population are identical.
+[Individuals can have different size!]
 Values for ecological traits are then varied in each gene where a given trait is found, for all individuals of a lineage.
 The variation is Normal distributed with the lineage trait value as mean and the product of sigma_l (phylogenetic constraint) and the lineage trait value as standard deviation.
 This ensures initial genetic variation within a lineage population.